mhausenblas/fob/README.md

 ## Preparation

 For the following to work, I'm assuming you've got a DCOS cluster provisioned and the [DCOS CLI](https://docs.mesosphere.com/administration/cli/) installed.
-Note: you want to have [jq](https://stedolan.github.io/jq/) installed, otherwise you'd need to use `grep` for certain CLI interactions.
+Further, you want to have [jq](https://stedolan.github.io/jq/) installed, otherwise you'd need to use `grep` for certain CLI interactions.
 Also, I'm using [http](http://httpie.org) for HTTP API interactions, if you don't have this or want it, you can use the respective `curl` commands instead.

 You can clone this repo if you want to, but all that is really needed to launch the Flock of Birds service is `fob-service.json`, so the following is sufficient:

     $ http --download https://raw.githubusercontent.com/mhausenblas/fob/master/fob-service.json

+Note that in order to try out the steps described in the usage section below you'll need the `example/` files, so in this case cloning the repo is necessary.

 To launch the Flock of Birds service, do the following: